 - Changes to the Associate of Technology in Engineering Technology, Mechanical Engineering Technology Option: Replace CMST 101 with CMST 110.
 Delete ETA 020.
 Total hours required for graduation have changed from 67 to 68. - Changes to the Associate of Technology in Engineering Technology, Electronic and Computer Engineering Technology Option: Replace CMST 101 with CMST 110.
 Delete ETA 020.
-Total hours required for graduation have changed from 67 to 68. - 4.
-Approve the following curriculum changes as approved by the College of Education on October 23, 2007:
+Total hours required for graduation have changed from 67 to 68.

+4. Senator Carroll moved to approve the following curriculum changes as approved by the College of Education on October 23, 2007: